 Stress represents a significant obstacle to productivity, both in the workplace and in various aspects of life.
 However, mindfulness has been proven to reduce stress.
 Therefore, by participating in mindfulness-based stress reduction programs, you can significantly enhance your productivity.
 One effective way to introduce mindfulness into your work routine is by incorporating sensory elements into your environment, such as a soothing fountain, music players, candles, incense, or fidget toys.
 These sensory aids help keep you grounded in the present moment, fostering a more focused and relaxed state of mind.

 Mindfulness-based approaches have been found to be useful in alleviating ADHD symptoms by targeting core pathways.
-According to the Neuroscience Review of Mindfulness Practice in ADHD, mindfulness can improve core ADHD symptoms by cultivating "sustained attention, emotional control, somatic awareness, nonjudgmental awareness, curiosity, and acceptance of the here and now.
+According to research, mindfulness can improve core ADHD symptoms by cultivating sustained attention, emotional control, somatic awareness, nonjudgmental awareness, curiosity, and acceptance of the here and now.
 Mindfulness training helps individuals with ADHD improve their focus by becoming aware of how their mind wanders.
 In this way, health mindfulness helps them achieve self-regulation skills.
 With mindfulness training, they can identify what is causing the distraction and can shift their attention back to their activity.
 The benefits of mindfulness meditation have been shown to improve mood, attention, and quality of life in adults with ADHD.

 A systematic review examining the impact of health mindfulness on individuals with attention-deficit hyperactivity disorder (ADHD) revealed notable improvements in their symptoms.
 Participants demonstrated enhanced focus, heightened attention, improved self-regulation of their emotions, and even saw an upturn in their academic performance.
 In a nutshell, they became more productive.